Uberleben: 2022: four-year-old season

 Uberleben started the 2022 season by running the Kyoto Kinen, as announced previously, and came in 5th place despite being a 3.1/1 favorite.
 Uberleben then went on to compete in the 2022 Dubai Sheema Classic, of which she also came in 5th place behind Shahryar.
 Uberleben would have little success for the rest of the year, with her finishing the Autumn Tenno Sho at 8th place being the highest for the remaining half of 2022.

 2023: five-year-old season

 Uberleben only ran one race in 2023, which was the American Jockey Club Cup where she finished 3rd.
 Following this, she was being prepared to enter the Kinko Sho where it was discovered that she had developed a bowed tendon, which led to her owner to announce her retirement on March 2.

+Racing form

+Uberleben won two races out of 15 starts.
+This data is available on JBIS, netkeiba and Emirates Racing Authority (ERA).